Installation

 Ollama (Free, Local)

-For completely free, local LLM usage:
+For completely free, local LLM usage with explore mode:

 # Install Ollama (macOS/Linux)